mjmillerlab/Biol4983/README.md

 There will be two rounds of show and tell a pathogen for each weekly meeting between week 3 and week 13.
 During week 14, there will be three rounds.
 I will demonstrate a Show and Tell A Pathogen during week 2.

 ### Weekly Journal Paper Discussion
 Between weeks 2 and 13, we will discuss a series of peer-reviewed scientific articles that center on a major conceptual theme in disease ecology.
 For each week, I have assigned a series of principle readings.
 All students are required to read these articles.
-Two
+Reading primary literature is quite different than reading the textbook, and requires a much different level of engagement.
+Even experienced senior academic scientists need to read most primary literature papers several times, and have to look up terms and techniques.
+Do not plan on lightly skimming the paper and hoping that lab discussion goes well….it won’t.
+(And recall that most of your grade is determined by how well you participate in discussion).
+It goes without saying that you should bring either a printout or digital copy of the papers with copious annotations and notes that you have taken.
+It is also likely that you have had to look up several terms, topics, and methods from the paper.
+Please note that a reasonable understanding the methods is part of a comprehensive reading.

+Each week, two of you will be “discussion leaders”.
+The job of the discussion leader is to begin with a general overview of the topic material.
+You can use the “background articles that I provide for some material, but I encourage you to do your own research.
+Typically, this would begin with a mini-lecture to the class of the topic that you are presenting.
+Such a lecture would typically last 10-20 minutes.
+Afterwards, the discussion leaders should facilitate a classroom discussion of the two papers.
+Often, but not always, the papers are better discussed sequentially.
+But don’t forget that the two papers are related by a shared topic; it will not be uncommon to discuss findings from paper 2 during a discussion of paper 1, or *vice versa*.
+One strategy is to present some of the most impactful figures from the paper, and ensure that the class fully understands the information that they convey.
+These figures are useful for discussion of methods, results, and significance of the results.

+The job of the facilitators is to move the discussion forward.
+We typically will have about 90 minutes for discussion; and I expect the discussion to generally last that long.
+If discussion stalls, I will step in an help facilitate things.
+But that generally suggests poor preparation on the part of the presenters and the rest of the class.

+### Poster Session
+Using your Show and Tell a Pathogen, create a poster that identifies important evo-ecological themes relating to your pathogen.
+The best posters will take figures from primary literature to illustrate a research narrative; will incorporate one or several of the topics that we have discussed during the weekly seminar; and will identify areas where future research is merited and/or will highlight the intersection of pathogen ecology with social, ethical and economic issues.

 ## Grading
 You will be award points in the following manner.